buildingbeautifuluis/buildingbeautifuluis.github.io/01-Chapter-1-Designing-Interfaces.md

 Summary
 -------

-**In this chapter I’ll explore how we arrived at where we are today.
-I’ll provide a brief history of user interface design – drawing from principles of human-computer interaction (HCI) – so that the lessons we’ve learned from the history of UI design aren’t lost.**
+In this chapter **I’ll explore how we arrived at where we are today**. **I’ll provide a brief history of user interface design** – drawing from principles of human-computer interaction (HCI) – so that **the lessons we’ve learned from the history of UI design aren’t lost**.

-**I’ll also stress the importance of understanding metaphors and mental models, which underpin UI design.
-Lastly, I’ll detail a number of current user interface design systems, including: Apple’s Human Interface Guidelines; Google’s Material Design and IBM’s Living Language.**
+I’ll also stress **the importance of understanding metaphors and mental models**, which underpin UI design.
+Lastly, **I’ll detail a number of current user interface design systems**, including: Apple’s Human Interface Guidelines; Google’s Material Design and IBM’s Living Language.